-Business relations are traditionally ruled by a significant level of honesty, cooperation and trust, aiming at both parties’ profit maximization.
+Business partnerships are traditionally ruled by a significant level of honesty, cooperation and trust, aiming at the maximisation of both parties’ benefit.
 This foundation, combined with the existence of multiple decision-making executives in the same business, which is quite common, tends to intensify the complexity of bilateral business relations.
-Simultaneously, the undoubted necessity for frequent productive communication, is often dismissed for the sake of dealing with a heavy workload, poor time management and a generally wide variety of different factors.
+Simultaneously, the undoubted necessity for frequent productive communication is often dismissed for the sake of dealing with a heavy workload, poor time management and a generally wide variety of factors.
 Subsequently, this leads to the common case of disregard towards a healthy and effective communication process, which usually causes business relations to be dysfunctional and, more or less, toxic.

 Toxic clients can largely affect both your business’s profitability and your personal and professional well-being.
-For that reason, it should not be dismissed.
-On the contrary, your business’s prosperity must be secured by following some necessary precautions, as much as being capable of tackling the issue in the case when it appears.
+For that reason, behaviours of such nature shall not be dismissed.
+On the contrary, your business’s prosperity must be secured by adopting several necessary precautions, as much as being capable of tackling the issue in the case when it appears.

 How to identify a toxic client

 A healthy and efficient business relationship may be disturbed by a vast variety of factors.
 One of them would be the unspecified and unsure setting of your client’s goals.
-This happens regularly, especially in cases when those same goals are non-realistic and your client expects you to magically achieve them, as much as when the client expresses irrational demands or noticeable discomfort towards your ideas in their entirety, without providing you with a well-structured and valid explanation.
-The whole vagueness regarding your goal-setting and strategic planning process, as much as the interrupted, futile communication, constant opinion changes and large extent of irresponsibility, also signify a toxic client relationship.
-That worsens when your client won’t appreciate your business or even you as a person; all business relationships should be defined by mutual appreciation, respect for each party’s work and for the time invested in it.
-It is evident that your client is toxic, when what prevails instead is a certain disregard towards your work and professional values and a tendency to ignore the procedures that you always commit to following, as part of a general unprofessional behaviour.
+This happens regularly, especially in cases when those same goals are non-realistic and your client expects you to magically achieve them, as much as when the client expresses irrational demands or noticeable discomfort towards your ideas in their entirety, without providing you with a well-structured and logical rationale.
+The whole vagueness regarding your goal-setting and strategic planning process, as much as the interrupted, futile communication, constant opinion changes and large extent of irresponsibility, also signifies a toxic business relationship.
+That worsens when the client will not appreciate your business or even its representative as a person; all business relationships should be defined by mutual appreciation and respect for each party’s work and for the time invested in it.
+It is evident that your client is toxic, when what prevails instead is a certain disregard towards your work and professional values and a tendency to ignore the procedures that you always commit to following, as parts of a general unprofessional behaviour.

 A toxic client relationship could be detected in even less obvious examples.
-That is quite normal, considering both parties tend to protect their interests and act on the basis of their own profitability, which may occasionally cause disagreements that will disturb the peacefulness of your relationship.
-It is highly important, however, that both yourself and your client, put in some effort so that the occasional issues be resolved rapidly and the differences that obstruct your productivity be overcame.
-Situations when your client becomes extremely persistent, to the extent that they adhere to their own ides throughout your cooperation in its entirety, also demonstrate your client’s toxic behaviour.
-That also applies to when, instead of compromises, your relationship with your client is mostly led by breaches of the terms set by both parties, disrespect towards your work hours or a nonexistent ethical responsibility.
-Lack of guidance, minimal provision of essential information in regard to common strategy activities and the underlying resentment of the direction that your project has taken, all of those prove that your client can be toxic not only through their actions, but through blatant inactivity too.
+That is quite normal, considering that both parties tend to protect their interests and act on the basis of their own profitability, which may occasionally cause casual disagreements that will disturb the peacefulness of your relationship.
+It is highly important, however, that both your client and yourself, put in some effort so that the occasional issues be resolved rapidly and the differences that obstruct your productivity be overcame.
+Situations when your client becomes extremely persistent, to the extent that they adhere to their own ides throughout your cooperation in its entirety, will also demonstrate your client’s toxic behaviour.
+That also applies to when, instead of compromises, your relationship with your client is mostly led by breaches of the terms set by both parties, disrespect towards your business hours or a nonexistent ethical responsibility.
+Have you ever witnessed any lack of guidance, minimal provision of essential information in regard to activities that shape your common strategy or an underlying resentment of the direction that your project is taking?
+All of those prove that your client can be toxic not only through their actions, but through blatant inactivity too.

 How a toxic client can affect your work

 Having mentioned several distinctive toxic client behaviour examples, one would wonder whether, in spite of everything, a such cooperation is worth investing in.
-Such deals are driven either by the amount of money that your toxic client is willing to pay or by various other factors that your business may gain from, such as getting to collaborate with a high-profile client that will enhance your brand awareness and, therefore, extend your client base.
-However, it is important to comprehend that incessant delays and procrastination harm your productivity levels and distract you from the rest of your tasks.
+Such deals are driven either by the amount of money that your toxic client is willing to spend or by various other factors that your business may gain from, such as managing to collaborate with a high-profile client that will enhance your brand awareness and, therefore, expand your client base.
+However, it is highly important to comprehend that incessant delays and procrastination will harm your productivity levels and distract you from the rest of your tasks.
 Therefore, it is vital to know that a cooperation defined by hardships and toxic behaviour is able to significantly damage plenty of other aspects of your business.

-Practices such as ineffective communication, extreme dissatisfaction towards your ideas, misunderstandings regarding your processes, indecisiveness and incessant negotiation tend to consume more and more of your precious time.
-In many cases, you may be needed to adjust your schedule, ignore the rest of your tasks, put the remaining of your important clients behind or even work beyond your regular hours, in order to satisfy that one toxic client.
+Practices such as ineffective communication, extreme dissatisfaction towards your ideas, misunderstandings regarding your processes, indecisiveness and incessant negotiation tend to consume more and more of your precious working hours.
+In many cases, you may be forced to adjust your schedule, ignore the rest of your tasks, dismiss the remaining of your important clients or even work beyond your regular hours, in order to satisfy that one toxic client.

 Furthermore, your productivity levels depend on your energy and mood.
 A toxic client situation would not only consist a concern for your well-being at work, but also put your efficiency as a professional in grave danger.
-Your toxic client’s irrational requirements and unpredictable behaviour end up affecting your own mental health by either damaging your self-confidence as a professional (e.g. imposter syndrome) or by triggering symptoms that indicate work-related stress, tension, negativity and/or employee burnout syndrome.
-Tolerating your client’s toxic behaviour will risk your work itself, as much as your customer perception and both personal and professional well-being.
+Your toxic client’s irrational requirements and unpredictable behaviour may result in affecting your own mental health by either damaging your self-confidence as a professional (e.g. imposter syndrome) or by triggering symptoms that indicate work-related stress, tension, negativity and/or the employee burnout syndrome.
+Tolerating your client’s toxic behaviour will not only put your work at risk, but also endanger your customers’ perception of your business and both your personal and professional well-being.

 Why you attract toxic clients

 Let us begin by analyzing the most vital part of any modern business, which is its identity.
-An unsure business identity -and, subsequently, unclear vision, mission and values- would attract all kinds of clients, including the toxic ones, whereas being straightforward about all of the above would mostly attract your actual target clientele.
-What drives a client’s choice to partner up with you is their realization that parts of your brand identity are aligned with theirs.
-Establishing a clear brand personality that is resembling your target clients’ values is key to gaining the clientele that is right for you.
+An unsure business identity -and, subsequently, unclear vision, mission and values- would attract all kinds of clients, including toxic ones, whereas being straightforward about all of the above would mostly attract your actual target clientele.
+What drives a client’s choice to partner up with you is the realisation that parts of your brand identity are aligned with theirs.
+Establishing a clear brand personality that is reflecting your target clients’ values is key to gaining the clientele that is ideal for you.

 How to end your business relationship with a toxic client